Fall of Barcelona: Thursday, 19 January

-On the central section of the frontline the avant-garde Nationalist units entered the villages of Pontons and La Llacuna, while along the Mediterranean coastline they approached Vilanova i la Geltrú; all these locations were some 50 km away from Barcelona.
-Though in the north large parts of the Lleida province and the entire Girona province remained controlled by the Republicans, in the south the Nationalists were now descending into the Foix valley, with Serra d'Ordal as the last major natural obstacle separating them from the Llobregat.
+On the central section of the frontline the advanced Nationalist units entered the villages of Pontons and La Llacuna, while along the Mediterranean coastline they approached Vilanova i la Geltrú; all these locations were some 50 km away from Barcelona.
+Though in the north, large parts of the Lleida province and the entire Girona province remained controlled by the Republicans, in the south the Nationalists were now descending into the Foix valley, with Serra d'Ordal as the last major natural obstacle separating them from the Llobregat.

-Though 19 January was a usual working week Thursday, there were some 100 rallies held across the city, organised by parties, trade unions and other organisations.
-Groups of young people, especially women from JSU, toured institutions and working places calling men to join armed units and ridiculing or stigmatizing these who did not intend to.
+Though 19 January was a usual working week, on Thursday, there were some 100 rallies held across the city, organised by parties, trade unions and other organisations.
+Groups of young people, especially women from the JSU, toured institutions and working places calling men to join armed units and ridiculing or stigmatizing these who did not intend to.
 Newspapers published numerous manifestos, declarations and calls to arms; accounts from frontlines featured stories about heroism and sacrifice, highlighting episodes and personalities iconic for Republican advantages.
-During evening hours it became clear that the French parliament was not likely to take decisions related to the Spanish war soon, and hopes as to a foreign intervention subsided.
+In the evening it became clear that the French parliament was not likely to take decisions related to the Spanish war soon, and hopes of foreign intervention subsided.